pgvector/pgvector/README.md

 COPY items (embedding) FROM STDIN WITH (FORMAT BINARY);
 ```

-Add any indexes *after* loading the data.
+Add any indexes *after* loading the initial data.

 ### Indexing